cayasso/cacheman/README.md

 ### cache.use(fn)

-This method allow to add middlewares that will be executed when the `cache.cache` method is called, meaning that you can intercept the function right after the `cache.get` and `cache.get` methods.
+This method allow to add middlewares that will be executed when the `cache` method is called, meaning that you can intercept the function right after the `get` and `get` methods.

-Midlewares allow a low level way to manipulate the cache via the `cache.cache` method.
+Midlewares allow a low level way to manipulate the cache via the `cache` method.

 For example we can add a middleware that will force ttl of 10 seconds on all values to cache: